Warren-Wang-OG/go-chirpy/README.md

 ### `GET /api/chirps` - Get all chirps
+Optional query parameters (in url)
-- Accepts an optional `author` parameter (e.g. `GET http://localhost:8080/api/chirps?author_id=1` ) and if present, returns all the chirps by the specified author.
+- `author` parameter (e.g. `GET http://localhost:8080/api/chirps?author_id=1` ) and if present, returns all the chirps by the specified author.
 If author user doesn't exist, returns an empty list.
+- `sort` parameter (e.g. `GET http://localhost:8080/api/chirps?sort=desc`), default is `asc` ascending order, can only specify either `desc` descending or `asc` ascending
+  - of course, can provide both at the same time like `GET http://localhost:8080/api/chirps?sort=asc&author_id=2`

 Response Body:
 ```json